phol/docs/content/en/docs/faq.md

 Some common questions and answers are listed below.

+**Changes do not show on my site**

+Login to Netlify and check the status of the latest deploy in the _Deploys_ tab.

+If there is a progress indicator, Netlify is still updating your site.

+If there is a red cross, click on the failed deploy and check the error message.
+You can either revert the change which broke the site, or consider addressing the issue.

+Feel free to join the Academic community chat (link in the menu above) and post a detailed description of the issue with the error message and a link to your GitHub repository.

+**Error: failed to download modules: go command failed: go: unknown subcommand "mod"**

+Login to Netlify and set `GO_VERSION` to `1.12` in your _Environment_ settings.

+Then click _Deploys_ tab, and from the _Trigger Deploy_ dropdown, choose _Deploy Site_.

 **I cloned/downloaded Academic but Hugo produces errors when using it with my existing Hugo site**

 Academic is a website *framework* rather than just a *theme*.
 Please follow the step-by-step guide on the Installation and Getting Started pages of the documentation.

 If you experience issues, first try running Hugo on the Academic Demo Site found in the `themes/academic/exampleSite` folder and then compare the configuration parameters in the demo site's `config/` folder and front matter of content files with the files in your site.

+Feel free to join the Academic community chat (link in the menu above) and post a detailed description of the issue with the error message and a link to your GitHub repository.

 **Hosting your site with Netlify or Cloudflare and experience strange behavior such as filters not working?**